Ten Attendants: Corruption

 Zhang Rang had a number of housekeepers to help him manage his household.
 His housekeepers built networks with other influential persons and accepted bribes.
-There was one Meng Tuo (孟佗) from Fufeng Commandery (扶風郡) who gave all his family fortune as a gift to one of Zhang Rang's housekeepers.
+There was one Meng Tuo (孟佗; father of Meng Da) from Fufeng Commandery (扶風郡) who gave all his family fortune as a gift to one of Zhang Rang's housekeepers.
 The housekeeper, grateful for the generous gift, asked him what he wanted in return.
 Meng Tuo said that all he wanted was to meet Zhang Rang.
 Around the time, there were many people seeking an audience with Zhang Rang; these people, bringing along carts filled with gifts, formed a long queue outside Zhang Rang's residence.
 Meng Tuo showed up late so he could not enter.
 To his surprise, the housekeeper, whom he befriended, came out to welcome him like an honoured guest and instructed the servants to carry him into Zhang Rang's residence.
 The other visitors saw that and thought that he was a special friend of Zhang Rang, so they eagerly showered him with gifts to flatter him.
 When Meng Tuo met Zhang Rang later, he gave some of the gifts he received to the latter, who was delighted.
 Zhang Rang later helped Meng Tuo become the Inspector (刺史) of Liang Province.

 In 185, when a fire broke out in the southern part of the imperial palace, the Ten Attendants suggested to Emperor Ling to levy a tax of ten maces from every mu of farmland to raise funds for rebuilding the palace.
 Emperor Ling then ordered the officials in Taiyuan (太原), Hedong (河東) and Didao (狄道) commanderies to transport wood and patterned rocks to Luoyang (the imperial capital) as construction materials.
 When the shipments reached the palace, the eunuchs who received them scolded the labourers for delivering materials of poor quality, and insisted on paying them far below market prices – to as low as a tenth of the market price.
 They then resold the materials to other eunuchs, who refused to buy.
 Over time, the accumulated piles of wood started decaying.
 The construction works were thus delayed for years.
 In order to please Emperor Ling, some regional officials levied heavier taxes and forced the people to produce greater quantities of construction materials – this led to greater resentment from the common people.